Spirulina Benefits: The Best Nutrition Supplements for Runners

-High amount of iron and zinc that Spirulina contains is generally beneficial to our immune system.
+The high amount of iron and zinc that Spirulina contains is generally beneficial to our immune system.
 But again, there are other richer sources of iron such as red meat, beans or nuts.

-What is more interesting is that according the study from 2011, thanks to high iron and zinc, Spirulina can help with overcoming anemia.
-Anemia is lack of healthy red blood cells that can carry oxygen around your body.
+What is more interesting is that according to the study from 2011, thanks to high iron and zinc, Spirulina can help with overcoming anemia.
+Anemia is a lack of healthy red blood cells that can carry oxygen around your body.
 It can make you feel weak and tired and it is actually quite common among athletes.

 Exceptional levels of Beta-Carotene